Sudokuru/Sudokuru/README.md

     - url: Server url e.g. "http://localhost:3100/"
     - puzzle: a string containing the initial puzzle state
-    - token: string authentication token
+    - token: string authentication token [finishGame](#finishgame-object-properties) JSON object if game exists and has been ended, otherwise null
-4. Return Value: true if game was deleted successfully

 #### Puzzles.getHint()
 1. Description: Returns a hint based on the puzzle and notes provided